tstack/lnav/docs/source/sqlext.rst

   :log_raw_text: The raw text of this message from the log file.
 In this case
     of JSON and CSV logs, this will be the exact line of JSON-Line and CSV text from the file.
+  :log_line_hash: A hash of the first line of the log message.
+  :log_line_link: The permalink for the log message.

 Extensions
 ----------